Should you adopt Seasonal Marketing for launching a new product?

-With Mother’s Day just gone and Easter weekend on its way, we thought now was a better time than ever to discuss seasonal marketing.
+With Easter weekend done and currently sitting between Mother’s Day which is over in the UK yet coming up in the USA and Australia, we thought now was a better time than ever to discuss seasonal marketing.
 So, should you launch something new by piggybacking off an occasion that comes around each year?

 Pros and cons.